 Face-to-Face marketing comes in many shapes and sizes.
 I encourage you to be your own marketing champion and include some of these smaller ideas into your plan for the short or long term.

-We are all ready for a for a friendly meeting and to get back to business.
+We are all ready for a friendly meeting and to get back to business.
 It is up to you to find the right opportunity to get out in front of your customers again, and we are here to help.